 Sample Preparation

-Overview: Careful sample preparation is critical in analytical chemistry to accurately prepare either a standard or unknown sample for a chemical measurement.
-Errors in sample preparation of standards can be propagated to cause uncertainty or inaccuracies through improper calibration curves.
-Other problems with sample preparation can cause issues with the measurement itself, making it inaccurate or causing harm to the instrument.
+Overview: Sample preparation is the way a sample is treated to prepare it for analysis.
+Careful sample preparation is critical in analytical chemistry to accurately prepare either a standard or unknown sample for a chemical measurement.
+Errors in analytical chemistry methods are categorized as random or systematic.
+Random errors are errors due to change and are often due to noise in instrument.
+Systematic errors are due to investigator or instrumental bias which introduces an offset in the measured value.
+Errors in sample preparation are systematic errors, which can then be propagated to cause uncertainty or inaccuracies through improper calibration curves.
+Systematic errors can be eliminated through correct sample preparation and proper use of the instrument.
+Poor sample preparation can also sometimes cause harm to the instrument.

+To make a solution, one must consider the solubility of the substance that is being measured.
+The compound of interest must dissolve in the solvent in order to make a solution.
+Solubility is a factor of intermolecular interactions of the analyte with the solvent and can often be manipulated by changing the type of the solvent or the pH.

-The first step to making a sample is generally choosing proper glassware and making a solution.
+The first step to making a sample is choosing proper glassware and making a solution.
 Most samples in the liquid phase are made in volumetric flasks.
 Volumetric flasks are made to contain a certain volume of liquid at a given temperature (normally 20 °C), and are calibrated to be accurate less than 0.02% if they are class A glassware.
 Volumetric flasks are much more accurate for measuring liquids than graduated cylinders.

-To add a liquid to a solution, pipettes are normally used.
+To make a solution of a solid, the solid must first be accurately massedwith a calibrated scale.
+However, the mass of some reagents and precipitates can change because they are hygroscopic and adsorb water.
+If the reagent has adsorbed water, it is impossible to use the non-hydrated molecular weight to obtain the correct number of moles.
+To remove adsorbed water, solids that are thermally stable are dried in an oven at around 110 °C. Solid reagents and precipitates are then stored in a desiccator containing a desiccant that adsorbs any water present.

+If the sample to be diluted is a liquid, a pipette is normally used to measure it.
 A glass transfer pipette is typically calibrated to deliver one accurate volume and the last drop stays in the pipette and should not be blown out.
 A measuring pipette will have multiple markings on it, similar to a burette, and is less accurate but more versatile than a transfer pipette.
-Smaller volumes can be measured using variable micropipetters, with disposable plastic tips, and these are available in volumes from 1-5000 ul.
+Smaller volumes can be measured using variable micropipetters, with disposable plastic tips, and these are available in volumes from 1-5,000 μL.
 Micropipetters should be calibrated every 6 months in order for them to maintain accuracy.
 If plastic is an issue, small microsyringes can also be used to measure out volumes in the microliter range.

-To make a solution, one must consider the solubility of the substance that is being measured.
-The compound of interest must dissolve in the solvent in order to make a solution.
-Solubility is a factor of intermolecular interactions of the analyte with the solvent and can often be manipulated by changing the type of the solvent or the pH.